RTEMS/rtems-docs/eng/fv/refinement.rst

  ``rtems/build/sparc/gr740/testsuites/validation/ts-model-0.exe``

- This can be run using the simulator, or directly on the hardware, if available.
+ This can be run using the RTEMS Tester
+ (RTEMS User Manual, Host Tools, RTEMS Tester and Run).

- Both building the code and running on the simulator is also automated (see :ref:`FormalToolSetup`).
+ Both building the code and running on the tester is also automated (see :ref:`FormalToolSetup`).

 Traceability